 Related: Don’t feed Onions to Bearded Dragons

-Can Bearded Dragons Eat Tomato Worms (Hornworms)?
+Can Bearded Dragons Feed on Tomato Worms (Popular as Hornworms)?

-Tomato worms are available on amazon and will provide your reptile with a good source of calcium and fat.
+Tomato worms are available on Amazon and will provide your reptile with a good source of calcium and fat.
 Their soft exoskeleton enables your pet to eat and digest without difficulties.

 Related: What Does a Garden Lizard Eat?

 Although tomatoes will provide your beardie with vitamin A and lycopene, they should be given as part of the diet.
 It’s recommended that fruit and vegetables make only 10% of the diet.

 To feed your beardie with tomatoes, place a few slices on green vegetables like kales, mustard greens among others.
 When you feeding your beardie with tomatoes and other plants ensure that you wash them thoroughly to remove harmful chemicals or pesticides.

-The oxalic acid in tomatoes also inhibits the absorption of calcium which is necessary for bone development and in egg production by female dragons.
+Finally, on the question – can bearded dragons eat tomatoes; the oxalic acid in tomatoes also inhibits the absorption of calcium which is necessary for bone development and in egg production by female dragons.